miso-lims/miso-lims/docs/user_manual/type_data.md

 creating new libraries.

 MISO administrators can add, edit, and delete indices using the standard interface within the Edit Index Family page.

+When creating indices, keep in mind that they are sorted alphabetically in dropdowns.
+If your indices are named "Index 1, Index 2...
+Index 10, Index 11..." then it may be ideal to add zeros before the numbers so that they sort in the expected order. e.g. "Index 01, Index 02...
+Index 10, Index 11"